Riwajchalise/Jath-Shao/_pages/home.md

 layout: home
 title: Home
 permalink: /
-subtitle: I am a PhD student and Chancellor’s Fellow in the Department of Sociology at the University of California, Berkeley.
+subtitle: I am a PhD student in Department of Sociology at the University of California, Berkeley.
 profile:
   align: right
   image: prof_pic.jpg